-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

-Me, the entrance hall is already enough to impress me.
+For me, the entrance hall is already enough to impress me.

 There, there is often a small school of jacks, which turns without haste, indifferent to the divers who come and go.
 Divers and fish are shaded in Chinese shadows on the blue mouth of the cave.

 That's how I like the caves.
 With a huge photogenic opening to the light!!!

 At the exit, a solitary barracuda watches over and shows the latecomers the way to continue the dive, along the reef, on the right.